Gig Business

 Be personable

 Your photography skills can only take you so far as a freelancer.
-Realistically, there are probably other local photographers that can take pictures as well as you can.
+Realistically, there are probably other local photographers who can take pictures as well as you can.
 One way to differentiate yourself from the pack is to be kind and approachable.

 When someone hires a photographer for their birthday or bar mitzvah, they expect professional photos as the bare minimum.
 Exceed their expectations with a fun, friendly, can-do attitude.
 If you deliver high-quality photos and are a joy to work with, you’re much more likely to receive positive reviews and attract new clients through recommendations.

-👉 Read more: How to Get Repeat Clients and Why It Matters
+🔁 Read more: How to Get Repeat Clients and Why It Matters

 Find more photo-op opportunities with GigSalad